 Q: How do I clean up a liquid dye spill?

 A: The liquid dye is very hard to clean up, so the best solution is prevention.
 If you do spill some of the dye, blot up as much as you can using a paper towel or something disposable.
 (Don't wipe it off or you may end up smearing it.)
-Depending on the surface it was spilled on, you may be able to use WD-40 or a citrus based cleaner to help remove it.
+Depending on the surface it was spilled on, you may be able to use WD-40 or a citrus-based cleaner, like our mold cleaner, to help remove it.
 Watch this video to see a few different techniques for cleaning liquid dye.

 Q: My dye bottle droppers are now brittle and making a mess.
 What has happened?